econnet/econ/plan.rst

 Because of the importance of property in human history, society has developed special protection for it.
-An owner can therefore sit back and do without constant emotional stress to defend his claim.
+Owners can therefore sit back and do without constant emotional stress to defend their claim.

 When people started to rely on farming, land became an essential resource